openprotest/protest/README.md

 Pro-test is intended to be used as a portable tool.
 In that case, the web interface can be accessed via the loopback address without authentication.
 If you wish to interface from a remote host, you can modify the http_ip and http_port parameters in the config.txt file to the local end-point of your choice.
 Requests from IPs other than loopback are rejected and require a username and a password to proceed.
 The username must be whitelisted in the config.txt file, and then your domain controller will handle the authentication.

-:exclamation: **If you use pro-test as a centralized service, we highly recommend to use a secure reverse proxy, such as [nginx](http://nginx.org/en/download.html) or IIS.**

 In order to use pro-test to its full capabilities, it must be runned as a network administrator. *(It uses WMI, active directory services and remote-powershell to gather information)*

 If you use a reverse proxy, in order for the authentication to work properly, you need to pass the "X-Forwarded-For" header from your proxy to the back-end.